smouli/qwentest/README.md

 ## MSA Parsing

 The application includes a specialized parser for Master Service Agreements (MSAs) that extracts structured data according to a comprehensive schema.

+**Note:** MSA parsing uses the Qwen model (Qwen3-32B) via the custom inference server, while other endpoints use OpenAI's API.
+This allows for better performance on structured data extraction tasks.

 ### Using the MSA Parser